Sri Lanka - North to South Photo Tour - full itinerary

 Habarana — Dambulla — Kandy

-We set off very early today with a packed breakfast, heading towards Kandy and stopping at Dambulla to visit the interesting cave temple located up the little hill.
-The temple, also known as the ‘Golden Temple of Dambulla,’ is a UNESCO World Heritage site and is considered to be the most significant and best-preserved cave temple complex in the country.
+This morning, after breakfast, we head towards Kandy but stop en route at Dambulla to visit the largest regional wholesale market and the more famous cave temples located up the little hill.
+The temple, also known as the ‘Golden Temple of Dambulla,’ is a UNESCO World Heritage site and considered the most significant and best-preserved cave temple complex in the country.
 It features an enviable collection of statues, stupas, carvings, as well as breathtaking paintings packed together in a small space.

 Day 7: